Editor's note: This blog is a part of a series called "How Home Healthcare Providers Can Benefit from Field Service Management Software."

 - Once a technician has reported he or she is en-route, “track my tech” functionality kicks in to map their progress.
 This allows customers flexibility to anticipate technician arrival accurately and not feel handcuffed to their home all day.

 - The post service survey is sent as soon as the job closes.
 Anything with a low rating automatically creates a case in Salesforce for follow up.
 Customers are delighted by the proactive response.

 The benefits have been substantial as can be seen by these results:

-- 35% reduction in customers not at home and cancelled service dispositions.
+- 35% reduction in customers not at home and canceled service dispositions.

 - “The night before reminder” is now delivered by SMS and provides in message self-service, the company has seen a six-fold increase in response rates.

 - 50% fewer “where is my tech” calls free up call center staff.

 - Rapid ROI with the investment in new customer service capabilities paid back in cost savings in one month

 As this example shows, FSM provides many benefits that are often overlooked.
 FSM software should be viewed as an optimization solution for your workforce as well as a way to deliver a better patient or customer experience.
 FSM software might be unfamiliar but the real-world examples of the benefits apply directly to home healthcare and should be considered as part of your overall effort to improve operations and the patient experience.

 Please check back for the next installment in this series when we look at the benefits of scheduling through a FSM solution for home healthcare providers.
 If you have a particular problem you would like us to address, please comment below.